 A must-see here is the Silver Chapel or “Silberkapelle”.
 It’s a small side chapel where you can find a magnificent silver altar to the Madonna alongside the tomb of two more important people – Archduke Ferdinand II and his wife Philippine Welser.

-6. Get a glimpse of the Imperial Palace
+6. Get a glimpse of the Imperial Hofburg Palace

-One of Austria’s most important historical buildings, the Imperial Palace or Hofburg was once the royal residence of the Hapsburgs and exploring it is one of the best things to do in Innsbruck.
+One of Austria’s most important historical buildings, and one of Innsbruck's most popular tourist attractions, the Imperial Palace or Hofburg Palace was once the royal residence of the Hapsburgs.
+Taking a look at this historical, grand palace is one of the best things to do in Innsbruck.

 Today you can see the Rennplatz square out the front, the grandiose Gothic Cellar, the room used for displaying hunting trophies called the Kürnstube, the Silver Chamber treasury, the Festival Hall and much more.